Skip to main content

 Common questions about homeschooling in Louisiana

-What is required to homeschool in Louisiana?
+What are the requirements to homeschool in Louisiana?

 Do homeschoolers have to take standardized tests in Louisiana?